NyxTheShield/FNFSoundfonts/README.md

 Drag the .sfz file into Sforzando ([A Free SFZ player, can be downloaded from here]:https://www.plogue.com/downloads.html).
 Keyswitches C0 to B0 are mapped to the articulations listed above.

+### Legacy SF2 (NOT RECCOMENDED)

+Due to the format limitations, sf2 doesn't support round robins, so it lacksthe Random beeps and Random Boops instruments.
+If possible, use the SFZ version.

 ### License

 Apache v2, like the original Friday Night Funkin.
 Samples ripped from KawaiSprite's tracks, belonging to the FNF Source Code.